limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 ![f5a3d456.png](/assets/images/posts/pinkys-palace-v3-walkthrough/f5a3d456.png)

-Boom.
-You get a low-privilege shell.
+I get a low-privilege shell.

 ### Low-Privilege Shell Redux

 I don't know about you but I like me a proper shell.
 Remember the firewall blocks outbound connections?
-Because of that, we'll have to upload a bind shell—I connect to the shell instead of the other way around.
+Because of that, I'll have to upload a bind shell instead.

 With that in mind, let's write a 32-bit bind shell in C (`pinky-palace` is running 32-bit Debian 9.4).
 The bind shell takes a port number as its argument in case I need to reuse it on different ports.